 But, what meditation really is?
 Meditation is translation to Sanskrit word Dhyana and it means practice, in which mind is focused into one target.
 Meditation is a method which is used for finding physical and emotional peace and balance.
 Meditation is quieting mind and senses.
 And believe it or not, daily meditation practice can actually improve your health and overall well-being.
 And once this is mastered, we can find our true selves.

-It is not difficult to get use to daily practice once you get started.
-At first practices are good to keep short and little by little extend the duration of the practice.
+It is not difficult to get used to daily practice once you get started.
+At first, practices are good to keep short and little by little extend the duration of the practice.
 It’s good to remember that even shorter meditation is useful, although our wandering minds might cause problems because maybe the time is not long enough to quiet the mind.
 But please don't use this as an excuse to not even start.